Edit on GitHub

 SLAM Simulation

-When SLAM in Gazebo simulator, you can select or create various environments and robot models in virtual world.
-Other than preparing simulation environment instead of bringing up the robot, SLAM Simulation is pretty similar to that of SLAM with the actual TurtleBot3.
+With SLAM in the Gazebo simulator, you can select or create various environments and robot models in a virtual world.
+Other than the preparation of the simulation environment instead of bringing up the robot, SLAM Simulation is pretty similar to the operation of SLAM on the actual TurtleBot3.

-The following instructions require prerequisites from the previous sections, so please review to the Simulation section first.
+The following instructions require prerequisites from the previous section, so please review the Simulation section first.

 Launch Simulation World